What controls star formation in the central 500 pc of the Galaxy?: Possible mechanisms for inhibiting star formation

 \section{Possible mechanisms for inhibiting star formation}

 In this section, we summarize and quantify which physical mechanisms may limit the SFR in the central regions of galaxies {with respect to the SFRs predicted by density-dependent star formation relations}.
-The implications of the candidate inhibitors for existing star formation relations are discussed in \S\ref{sec:impl}, where we also propose ways of distinguishing their relative importance observationally. {This section is separated into global and local star formation inhibitors.
-We discuss in \S\ref{sec:disc} how these can be connected.}
+In \S\ref{sec:impl}, we propose ways of distinguishing their relative importance observationally and numerically.
+This section is separated into global and local star formation inhibitors.
+We discuss in \S\ref{sec:disc} how these can be connected.